 In most cases, you are allowed one piece of carry-on luggage not to exceed 45 total inches, which must fit under the seat in front of you or in an overhead bin.
 Make sure that your luggage follows TSA regulations.
-Weigh your luggage before you arrive at the airport to ensure that it is not overweight.
 Remember that bags should be small enough to go up narrow stairways, go down crowded train aisles, and fit on luggage racks.
 A coat and a handbag, briefcase, or laptop may be carried on.
 Also, in case your luggage is delayed for a few days, be sure to pack a change of clothes and any medicine or toiletries you would need in your carry-on bag.